 In Chenzhuang Village, China, about 20 miles from bustling Beijing, lies the strange and creepy ruins of a semi-constructed amusement park.
 The park, funded by the Thailand-based Reignwood Group, was to be “the largest amusement park in Asia,” and was lovingly called “Wonderland“.

-The park is situated just off the motorway among fields of corn.
-Construction work at the park was stopped around 1998 after disagreements with the local officials over property prices.
+The park is situated just off the motorway, nestled among fields of corn.
+Construction work at the park halted around 1998 after disagreements with local officials over property prices.
 Developers briefly tried to restart construction in 2008, but there was no joy.